Coffeezilla

-Stephen Findeisen, better known by his online alias Coffeezilla, is an American YouTuber and crypto journalist who is known primarily for his channel in which he investigates and discusses alleged online scams, usually surrounding cryptocurrency, decentralized finance and internet celebrities.
-Before Coffeezilla, Findeisen was active on YouTube with the channel Coffee Break between 2017 and 2020.
+Stephen Findeisen (born 1993 or 1994), better known as Coffeezilla, is an American YouTuber and cryptocurrency journalist who is known primarily for his channel in which he investigates and discusses online scams, usually surrounding cryptocurrency, decentralized finance and internet celebrities.
+Before Coffeezilla, Findeisen was active on YouTube with the channel Coffee Break between 2017 and 2020, but, recently, he has been more active on his second channel, voidzilla.

-Early life
+Education

 Findeisen holds a degree in chemical engineering from Texas A&M University.

+Career

 Before his YouTube career, he sold houses for a local builder.

-Career

-Career beginnings

 Findeisen was motivated to hunt down scams after his mother, who had been diagnosed with cancer, was persuaded to buy questionable products with the belief that they would help cure her.
 His mother would later end up recovering after surgery.
 He began his career as a YouTuber by uploading videos in which he makes allegations about influencers and financial commentators.

+In October 2024, Andrew Tate was sent a series of questions by Coffeezilla about his meme coin DADDY.
+In response, Tate doxxed Coffeezilla by leaking his email address and encouraged his supporters to email abusive content to Coffeezilla, specifically requesting that they call him "gay."

+Style

+Findeisen films in front of a green screen, often wearing suspenders, with elaborate computer-generated backgrounds rendered in Blender by his Ukrainian collaborator 1O1OO11O1O.
+Animated graphics are used to illustrate connections between people, flows of money, etc., while vignettes in the world outside of the studio, including a recurring character of a robot bartender called Maxwell, are used for exposition and storytelling.

+Notable investigations

 Save the Kids token

-He gained international recognition after making a series of videos that investigated Save the Kids token, a cryptocurrency widely seen as a pump and dump scheme.
+Coffeezilla gained international recognition after making a series of videos that investigated Save the Kids token, a cryptocurrency widely seen as a pump-and-dump scheme.
 He claimed that former FaZe Clan member Frazier Khattri (FaZe Kay) collaborated with YouTube prankster Sam Pepper.
 In response, Khattri's lawyers threatened to sue Findeisen in a cease and desist letter unless he retracted his statements, but Findeisen called the cease and desist letter "absolute toilet paper".